m16-omar/aot_web/README.md

 This document outlines the organization of the project's files and directories.
 Each part of the structure serves a specific purpose in the overall architecture of the project.

-### public/
+### assets/
-The public directory is a container for all static assets that are used in the project.
+The assets directory is a container for all static assets that are used in the project.
 These assets are typically not changed by the server or by client-side scripts.

-### public/images/
+### assets/images/
 This folder stores all the image files used throughout the project.
 This includes graphics such as icons, photographs, and logos.

-### public/fonts/
+### assets/fonts/
 The fonts folder holds all the custom font files that the project may require.
 These fonts can be referenced in the CSS files to ensure consistent typography across the project.

 ### css/